-Students from differing years in the studio sequence deal with common projects.
+Students from various years in the studio sequence deal with common projects.
 The projects presented explore various degrees of complexity in the design response.
 Student evaluation takes into consideration the individual's level in the program.
-This course can substitute for or remediate one design studio from the previous studio sequence (ARCH 487 Design Studio 4A, ARCH 489 Design Studio 4B, ARCH 491 Design Studio 5A).
+This course can substitute for or remediate one design studio from the previous studio sequence (ARCH 487, Design Studio 4A, ARCH 489, Design Studio 4B, or ARCH 491, Design Studio 5A).
 Studio.
 Prerequisite: Permission of the Chair.